liferay/liferay-docs/devGuide/en/chapters/06-ext-plugins.markdown

 ### Redeployment

 So far, the process has been very similar to that of other plugin types.
-The differences appear when redeploying an Ext plugin that has already been deployed.
-As mentioned earlier, when the plugin was first deployed some of its files were *copied* within the Liferay installation.
-After making any change to the plugin, we recommend that you first stop the application server and then to execute the following ant targets:
+The differences appear when you need to reploy an Ext plugin that has already been deployed.
+As mentioned earlier, when the plugin was first deployed, some of its files were *copied* within the Liferay installation.
+After making any change to the plugin, we recommend that you first stop the application server and then execute the following ant targets:

     ant clean-app-server direct-deploy